karmaniverous/stan/.stan/system/stan.system.md

 - The patch block must begin with “diff --git a/<path> b/<path>” followed by “--- a/<path>” and “+++ b/<path>” headers (git‑style).
 Include “@@” hunks for changes.
 - Never include non‑diff prologues or synthetic markers such as “**_ Begin Patch”/“_** End Patch”, “Add File:”, “Index:”, or similar.
 Emit only the plain unified diff bytes inside the fence.
 - Do not wrap the patch beyond the fence required by the +1 rule.
-- Coverage must include every created/updated/deleted file referenced above.
+- Coverage must include every created/updated/deleted file referenced above (via Patch blocks).
+Full Listings are optional (see above).

 Optional Full Listings